Airsequel/Airput/README.md

-# Repos Uploader
+# Airput

-Load metadata for a list of GitHub repos and store it in Airsequel.
+CLI tool for populating Airsequel with data.
+Includes a crawler for metadata of GitHub repos.

 # TODOs